develax/RazorExpress/README.md

 </ul>
 ```
 That's all!
 Isn't it simple?

-If you'd like to see all the parts working together here is the [playground](https://runkit.com/develax/5bf574e98b71430012d4e641) of it.
+If you'd like to see all these parts working together here is the [playground](https://runkit.com/develax/5bf574e98b71430012d4e641) of it.

-Node.js + Express example
+Express web-server example
 ---
-All the code is in the **server.js** file.
+**server.js** file with comments:
 ```js
 // Create Express web server app. const app = require('express')();